Background pattern

 Insert and secure the infusion needle(s)

-1. Pinch the skin with your thumb and index finger around the infusion site (where you plan to place the needle).
+1. Pinch the skin with your thumb and index finger around the infusion site (where you plan to insert the needle).
 Insert the needle into the skin (Figure 11).
-Follow the manufacturer's instructions for the device regarding the angle of the needle.
+Follow the manufacturer's instructions for the device regarding the needle angle.

-2. Secure the needle(s) using a sterile gauze and a bandage or transparent dressing placed over each infusion site (Figure 12).
+2. Secure the needle(s) using a sterile gauze and adhesive tape or a transparent dressing placed over each infusion site (Figure 12).

 Figure 11